 The insurance normally covers the capital value, but may be extended to the investment income (interests and dividends) as well as to potential further investments.

-Insurance of guarantee commitments
+Insurance of Guarantee Commitments

 Functioning